-Τ ΥΡΕ ΟΓ D ΑΤΑ DOES NOT INDICATE INDICATES DELISTING Notes ENRICHMENT ENRICHMENT • DO Continuously recorded data (≥72 hours, ≤ one- hour frequency interval) ^() Daily delta DO ^() is less than or equal to the applicable threshold.
+TYPE OF DATA DOES NOT INDICATE ENRICHMENT INDICATES ENRICHMENT DELISTING NOTES • DO Continuously recorded data (≥72 hours, ≤ one- hour frequency interval) () Daily delta DO () is less than or equal to the applicable threshold.
 Daily delta DO is greater than the applicable threshold for more than one day, and the applicable DO criterion is not met.
 Delta DO is less than or equal to the applicable threshold, the applicable DO criterion is met, and delisting criteria in Table 6 are met.
 Applicable delta DO thresholds are found in Table 4, using TP site classes.
-Applicable DO criteria are found at 20.6.4.900(H) NMAC. chienon is not met.
-20.0.4.500(11) NMAC.
+Applicable DO criteria are found at 20.6.4.900(H) NMAC.